 - Must be employed by one of the 8 participating institutions (BCM, Rice, UH, UTHSC-H, MDACC, UTMB, IBT-TAMHSC, and Methodist);

-- Must be employed in the lab of their primary mentor on this application (not another lab), or have a job offer in hand and be in a position to start the job soon after the interview
+- Must be employed in the lab of their primary mentor on this application (not in another lab), or have a job offer in hand and be in a position to start the job soon after the interview;

 - Must live and conduct their research in Texas during the training.